Malaika Rapolu

 Malaika Rapolu (born April 18, 2003) is an American professional tennis player.
-She has career-high rankings of No. 439 in singles, achieved on September 22, 2025, and of No. 756 in doubles, achieved on September 15, 2025.
+She has career-high rankings of 336 in singles, achieved on 3 August 2026, and 658 in doubles, attained in February 2026.

 Early life

 Rapolu was born in Cedar Park, Texas.
 She began playing tennis at the age of seven, coached by her father, Madhuker.
 She attended Round Rock High School and was later homeschooled.
+She is of Indian descent.

+Career

-College career
+College

-In April 2020, she committed to play collegiate tennis for the Texas Longhorns.
+In April 2020, Rapolu committed to play collegiate tennis for the Texas Longhorns.
 She played her final season in 2024.

-Professional career
+Professional

-In October 2024, she won back-to-back $15k titles in Huamantla.
-The following month, she won the $40k H-E-B Women's Pro Tennis Open in Austin as a wildcard.
-With her title in Austin, she rose 245 places in the WTA rankings to a career-high of No. 564 on November 18, 2024.
+In October 2024, Rapolu won back-to-back W15 titles in Huamantla.
+The following month, she won the W40 Women's Pro Tennis Open in Austin as a wildcard entrant.
+With her title in Austin, she rose 245 places in the WTA rankings to a career-high of No. 564 on 18 November.

 In February 2025, she made her WTA Tour debut as a wildcard at the ATX Open, but lost in the first round to Nuria Párrizas Díaz.